RyaxTech/ryax-engine/README.md

 - [x] Create HTTP API with Ryax
 - [x] Manage credentials for the integrations with shared variables
 - [x] Support actions made in Javascript(Nodejs) and C#
-- [ ] Integrate a data store for users
+- [ ] Integrate a database and object store for users
+- [ ] Support any docker based services

 ## 🤗 Contributing